Last Updated on May 6, 2021 by Helga Dosa

-Portovenere, a popular Italian Riviera town, is located in the province of La Spezia, and the municipality is made up of three small villages and three islands.
-The villages and the islands along with the town itself were declared a World Heritage Site in 1997 by UNESCO.
+Portovenere is a popular Italian Riviera town in the province of La Spezia.
+The municipality consists of three small villages and three islands.
+The villages and the islands joined the UNESCO list in 1979.

 History of Portovenere

-In ancient times, Portovenere was known as Portus Veneris and is believed to be dating back to 1st century BC.
-It is believed the name of the town refers to a temple which was dedicated to the goddess Venus.
-The temple was located at the exact location where the church of Peter the Apostle is today.
+In ancient times, Portovenere was known as Portus Veneris, perhaps all the way back to the 1st century BC.
+Rumor has it the name of the town comes from a temple that was once dedicated to Venus.
+While the temple doesn’t exist anymore, its site does.
+And it’s where the church of Peter the Apostle is today.

-This Italian Riviera town was mainly a small fishing village during the Roman era and had been linked to Saint Venerius.
-After the downfall of the Roman Empire, Portovenere became the main base for the fleet of the Byzantines but was destroyed in 643 by the Lombards.
+This town of the Cinque Terre was born as a fishing village.
+After the fall of the Roman empire, Portovenere became the main base for the fleet of the Byzantines.
+But the Lombards destroyed it in 643.

-The castle of the town dates back to at least 1131 when its walls were first built.
-It became the residence of the family of Vezzano before it was passed on to Genoa in the 12th century.
-The town suffered devastation due to bombings from the fleet of the Aragonese.
+The town’s castle dates back to 1131.
+It became the residence of the family of Vezzano.
+In the 12th century, it was passed on to Genoa.
+Portovenere suffered devastation due to bombings from the Aragonese fleet.

-The older quarter of the town became less important and the new district began developing around the church of Saint Peter.
+That’s the new district began developing around the church of Saint Peter.
+It’s definitely something you should see in Portovenere, Italy.

 Other important sites

-Palmaria is a small island, which is a UNESCO world heritage site.
-The island is just 1.6 sq km and is the largest one in the archipelago of the three islands that are close to the town of Portovenere.
+Palmaria is a small island, also a UNESCO world heritage site.
+The island is just 1.6 sq km and is the largest one in the archipelago close to Portovenere.

 Tinetto is the third island in the archipelago.
 Along with the other two islands situated very close to each other, Tinetto is located south of the Italian Riviera town of Portovenere.